preludeorg/build/README.md

-# Operator Server
+# Prelude Build

-Operator Server is an authoring and testing application designed specifically for TTPs.
+Prelude Build is an authoring and testing application designed specifically for TTPs.

 ## Get started